whiteGloom/Crocoducks/README.md

 Crocoducks will eat every food item you give them, and they may be tamed

 Child crocoducks will follow their parents and will grow when you feed them

-## Installation

-The mod does not require any additional libraries except forge This version supports Minecraft 1.20.* Versions